30 Women Who Dominate Their Sport

 Brazil must be putting something in the water, because soccer star Marta Vieira da Silva is a once-in-a-generation talent.
 Even Pele, Brazil’s transcendent talent, refers to Marta as “Pele with skirts.”
 For almost two decades, Marta has maintained a nearly unfathomable level of excellence.

-The 5x FIFA World Player of the Year has won two gold medals in the Pan American Games and two Olympic silvers.
-Incredibly, Marta has nearly averaged one goal per game in well over 100 caps for the Brazil national team.
+Vieira da Silva has maintained a top level of excellence for nearly two decades in a way that’s almost unfathomable.
+With two gold medals in the Pan American Games and two Olympic silvers, the 5x FIFA World Player of the Year, Marta has nearly averaged one goal per game in well over 100 caps for the Brazil national team.

 18. Maya Moore, Basketball